Table of Contents

 Is plugging a tire a permanent fix?

-Generally speaking, plugging a tire is not a permanent fix, and you should get a tire expert to look at your plugged tire as soon as possible after it has been repaired.
+No. Plugging a tire is not a permanent fix, and you should get a tire expert to look at your plugged tire as soon as possible after it has been repaired.
 However, it also depends on the age of the tire and whether the plug is installed correctly.
-While experts say that tire plugs can last around 5 years, your tire will never be as strong after it has been plugged, so you need to be more cautious driving on a plugged tire, as the speed rating of your tire will be reduced.
+While experts say that tire plugs can last around 5 years, your tire will never be as strong after it has been plugged, so you need to be more cautious driving on a plugged tire, as your tire’s speed rating will be reduced.

 Will a tire plug last the life of the tire?